Ivan Näsberg: Vålerenga

 Ivan Näsberg was born in Vålerenga, grew up in Vålerenga, and apart from a year in Swedish Varbergs BoIS, he played his entire career in Vålerenga.
 In other words: He is a real Vålerenga boy.
 Ivan is a defensive player and is used both in center and as a left back.

 Näsberg made his league debut in July 2013 against Viking.

 Born in Oslo on 22 April 1996, he started playing football in Valerenga at the age of 5, a lifetime, he is in the same team doing all the steps from the bottom up.

 Somehow he made his debut in the first division in 2013 at the age of just 17 years old.
 In his early seasons he did not play a significant role, but for the last four seasons he has established himself as a key player playing in 85 games out of a total of 141 appearances with the Oslo team jersey.With a height of 1.86m.
 Näsberg was on the transfer lists of Crystal Palace and Fulham, having stood out for his ability to "build" the game from the defense, with his appearances during that time not going unnoticed and the English press characterizing him "A very good solution at a low cost and with an eye on the future."

 At that time the sale price was set at 1.2 million euros, around these numbers were traded by the people of Valerenga and Crystal Palace, however in the winter of 2021 the Londoners turned to other cases of defense and the issue of the Norwegian stopper remained aside.

 PAOK

 The Norwegian Ivan Näsberg comes with a free transfer, to sign for the Thessaloniki team of PAOK.

 Viborg and return to Vålerenga

-On 2 September 2024 the Danish Superliga club Viborg confirmed that Näsberg joined the club on a deal until June 2027.
+On 2 September 2024, Danish Superliga club Viborg confirmed that Näsberg joined the club on a deal until June 2027.
 He was sold exactly one year later, rejoining Vålerenga on 2 September 2025.